Southernmost Point Buoy: In popular culture

 In Callahan's Key (2001) by Spider Robinson the monument is mentioned in the line "The famous, oft-photographed marker at The Southernmost Point which is not."

 A subplot of Robert Tacoma's second novel, Key Weirder (2005), involves an interstate dispute over where the true southernmost point is located, and, therefore, where the monument should be placed.

+A similar marker in the Northwest Angle of Minnesota was created to indicate the northernmost point in the contiguous United States.